Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 ### Is the partition hierarchical or flat?

-- If it\'s flat
+- If it's flat

-  - It\'s simpler
+  - It's simpler
   - Memory usage is constant
   - It can be faster to update when objects change their positions

-- If it\'s hierarchical
+- If it's hierarchical

   - It handles empty space more efficiently
   - It handles densely populated areas more efficiently.